vincentcai48/Translationeer/components/documentation/markdownfiles/docs4.md

 You will see a page where you must accept Translationeer's policies to create an account.
 You may choose to accept and create an account or cancel the account creation.

 If you have successfully created an account, you will be directed to your dashboard at the root URL `/`.
-Read more about the dashboard [/documentation/dashboard](/documentation/dashboard)
+Read more about the dashboard: [Dashboard Reference](/documentation/dashboard)

 ## Log In